cloudnative-pg/cloudnative-pg/docs/src/kubernetes_upgrade.md

 waiting.

 !!!
 Note
     When performing the `kubectl drain` command, you will need to add the `--delete-local-data` option.
-   Do not be afraid: it refers to another volume internally used by the operator - not the PostgreSQL data directory.
+    Don't be afraid: it refers to another volume internally used by the operator - not the PostgreSQL data directory.